TrellixVulnTeam/favor_GI5G/README.md

 Just getting things set up right now.

 Todo (in order):
+ - Stripping html, and dealing with [optional closing tags](http://stackoverflow.com/questions/10079451/html-parsing-using-pugixml-or-an-actual-html-parser) in HTML
- - Going to have to start figuring out how we'll deal with encodings soon, as well as HTML/XTMl in messages.
-Probably need libxml2 for this, on PC and Android, which immediately means: stripping html, converting html character entities to unicode, computing unicode string length (this [should be easy](http://stackoverflow.com/a/4063229) )
+ - Dealing with encodings better, computing unicode string length (this [should be easy](http://stackoverflow.com/a/4063229) )
  - g++ 4.9 on Android?
 Necessary for <regex> implementations
  - Verify our exceptions as inherting from runtime_error work on Android
  - Basic unit tests